 ISPs and mail servers watch for major spikes in send volume as it may be an indication that an account has been compromised or is being used for spam messages.
 For example, if you have consistently sent 1 email a week to 1000 subscribers and then try to send an email every day to those same subscribers, you’ve increased your send volume by 7x over a week and you will most likely see your bounce rate increase.
 Luckily, there are ways around this if you need to send an increased amount of emails in a short period.

-What Is a Hard bounce?
+What is a hard bounce?

-A hard bounce is the permanent type of bounce that means there is something wrong with the email address you’re trying to reach.
+A hard bounce is a permanent type of bounce that means there is something wrong with the email address you’re trying to reach.
 Often this is due to the email address no longer existing for whatever reason.
 A single hard bounce is a sign that you should remove that email address and won’t affect you too much, but if you continuously get these hard bounces, it will signal to your ISP that you’re not keeping up with proper list hygiene and will begin to hurt your reputation and email deliverability.

 Factors such as sender reputation, authentication, and being blacklisted are all common reasons for low email deliverability.
 Being very clear about the content you send, and to who you send it to, is very important to maintain a high rate.